CAS-14/ar-website/index.md

 Welcome to Awesome Realm's website.
 This is just a small unprofessional website so I can write the lore and history here.
 Pick a page or category to go to above.
 Read below for info.

 Awesome Realm is a Minecraft server, not a realm.
 It used to be a Realm until April of 2022, when I switched it over to a Shockbyte hosted server.
 It is always on the latest version of Minecraft.
 It has a whitelist.
-Also, we have a (rarely updated) wiki website, which also has rules for the server.
+This website serves as a wiki for the history and lore of the server, as well as holding the [rules](rules).

-Server Address: mc.act25.com (or `51.91.17.191:25567` if the domain doesn't work)
+Server Address: `mc.act25.com` (or `51.91.17.191:25567` if the domain doesn't work)

 Join our [Discord Server](https://discord.gg/P5x4EUfwWU){:target="_blank"} for more information.

-My discord tag: **CAS#0001**
+My discord tag is **`CAS#0001`**.

-My main website: [ACT25.com](https://www.act25.com/){:target="_blank"}

 More stuff coming soon, as always.